 - It can cause muscle spasms and make you feel sick.

-How can I make sure ecstasy is pure?
+How can I make sure ecstasy or molly is pure?

-Even using a dealer you trust or taking pills that look similar to ones you’ve had before isn’t necessarily a guarantee it’s MDMA not PMA.
-However, it’s worth watching the news for drugs that definitely contain PMA, e.g. in 2013, green tablets with imprints of Rolex logos were found to contain PMA.
+Even using a dealer you trust or taking pills that look similar to ones you’ve had before isn’t a guarantee it’s MDMA not PMA.
+But, it’s worth watching the news for drugs that definitely contain PMA – e.g., in 2013, green tablets with imprints of Rolex logos were found to contain PMA.

 How can I reduce the risks of taking pills that may contain PMA?